Katzenaids

 There is no doubt that indoor cats are generally at a much lower risk than outdoor cats.
 However, if your pet is used to being outdoors, loves to roam in nature and the environment allows it, locking the cat up against its needs is still not a solution .

 In tomcats, castration also helps to reduce territorial fights .
 This does not completely eliminate the risk of infection, but it does at least reduce it: the potential for aggression and the urge to roam are reduced, as are strong-smelling territory markings - all of which are reasons for biting and thus for FIV transmission.
 Apart from that, castration is strongly recommended anyway to prevent uncontrolled reproduction and to increase the animal's life expectancy .
-In many regions, castration has therefore been compulsory for several years for domestic cats that go outside - the decision on this currently lies with the states and municipalities.
+In many regions, castration has therefore been compulsory for domestic cats that roam freely for several years - the decision on this currently lies with the states and municipalities.
 It is best to discuss this with your trusted veterinarian as early as possible.

 But you've probably noticed yourself: The options we humans have to protect our cats from FIV infection unfortunately leave a lot to be desired.
 We can only hope that research will one day achieve a triumph that will minimize the risk of AIDS infection and improve treatment options.